Improving the way that students, staff and visitors navigate their way through our campuses

 Wayfinding is the name for the information systems that guide people through a physical environment and enhance their understanding and experience of the space.
 Wayfinding encompasses architectural, visual, written and verbal cues.
 Comprehensive wayfinding systems often combine signage, maps, symbols, colors, and other communications.

-The Communications and Public Affairs and Estates Divisions are working together to make substantial improvements to the way that people navigate their way through their campuses.
+The Communications and Estates Divisions are working together to make substantial improvements to the way that people navigate their way through their campuses.
 Following the successful pilot at South Kensington Campus, feedback from our users and research from working with a specialist wayfinding agency, we have established an improved and comprehensive set of wayfinding guidelines and templates that will ensure the wayfinding system is consistent across Imperial.

 Why are we doing it?